ajl2718/saunteringcat.github.io/_posts/2021-04-04-using-docker.markdown

 Often I want to experiment with a new Python package but don't want to have to set up a virtual environment, or affect the packages that I already have installed on my system.
 Jupyter Notebooks provide a great interface for quickly testing out new features of a library but using them inside a virtual environment can also be a pain.

 Running a Jupyter Notebook inside a Docker container is a nice solution to this problem.
 This post gathers together my understanding of Docker in setting this up.
-I'm still very much learning about Docker and haven't had many other opportunities to really see where it is essential but this is one nice use case, and a good intro for me to learn about it.
+I'm still very much learning about Docker and haven't had many other opportunities to really see where it is essential but this is one simple use case, and a good intro for me to learn about it.

 The Docker documentation has very useful and easy to follow [tutorials](https://docs.docker.com/get-started/) to begin using Docker.